AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-47/acsd-56858-role-permissions-display-issue-in-b2b-company-admin-panel.md

 ## Issue

-Role permissions for restricted company admins in B2B environments are inaccurately displayed.
+The role permissions for a restricted company admin in the B2B environment are inaccurately displayed.

 <u>Steps to reproduce</u>: